plone/volto/docs/source/getting-started/roadmap.md

 ## The foundation

-As for similar modern SPA applications, you should know:
+As is the case with similar modern Javascript-based applications, you should know:

 - Modern Javascript development.
 Volto uses next-generation Javascript.
 Follow the ES6 guide to get up to speed.
 - React knowledge - basic level is fine for the beginning, you'll progress along the way.
 React itself is a simple and well documented framework.
+- A basic understanding of Javascript packages, Yarn, Babel and Webpack

 ## Basic Volto development